TedTschopp/tedt.org/_posts/Drafts/2023-07-22-The-Right-Set-of-Skills.md

 ##### Examples of Acrobatics from Fiction

-In the "Mistborn" series by Brandon Sanderson, Vin, the protagonist, is highly skilled in acrobatics, largely due to her mastery of Allomancy.
-Allomancy is a magical system that allows her to "burn" metals to grant her various abilities, including enhanced physical agility.
-While not traditional acrobatics, her Allomantic skills enable her to perform complex aerial maneuvers, flips, and jumps that would be impossible for an ordinary person.

-For example, in "The Final Empire," Vin uses her Allomantic abilities to leap great distances and scale tall buildings as she navigates the labyrinthine city of Luthadel.
-During a particularly intense battle, she employs a series of flips and rolls to dodge enemy attacks, all while launching her own counterattacks.
-Her acrobatic skill is not just about evasion; it's also a crucial part of her combat strategy, allowing her to gain advantageous positions and catch her enemies off guard.
+Certainly, let's explore acrobatics again, this time through a different lens.

+In the "Assassin's Creed" video game series, the main characters, known as Assassins, are highly skilled in acrobatics.
+Their ability to parkour through crowded cities, climb tall structures, and perform death-defying leaps is a hallmark of the franchise.
+This skill is not just for show; it's a crucial part of their toolkit for assassination, evasion, and exploration.

+For instance, in "Assassin's Creed II," the protagonist Ezio Auditore uses his acrobatic skills to navigate the rooftops of Renaissance Florence and Venice.
+These abilities are essential for evading capture, stalking targets, and reaching otherwise inaccessible areas.
+One memorable sequence involves Ezio using a series of flips and wall-runs to navigate a complex set of traps in an underground tomb, ultimately leading him to a hidden treasure.

-In a TTRPG setting, a character specialized in acrobatics could offer a range of tactical options.
-They might use their agility to bypass a line of enemy guards without being detected, or perform a series of flips to quickly traverse a dangerous field of lava.
-Specializations within acrobatics could include parkour expertise for urban environments, or gymnastic finesse that allows for intricate dodging maneuvers in combat.
+In a TTRPG setting, a character with a specialization in acrobatics could find numerous applications for their skills.
+They might use their agility to navigate a maze of laser traps, or employ a series of flips to cross a chasm that others cannot.
+In combat, their acrobatic prowess could allow them to dodge incoming attacks or to quickly scale a wall for a better vantage point.

-Vin's acrobatic abilities add a dynamic layer to her character.
-They are a manifestation of her mastery over Allomancy, but they also symbolize her growth from a timid street urchin to a confident and capable hero.
-Her skills in acrobatics are not just a spectacle; they are integral to her survival and her role in the larger struggle against the oppressive Final Empire.
+The acrobatic skills of the Assassins in "Assassin's Creed" not only make for engaging gameplay but also serve practical purposes within the narrative.
+Whether it's for assassination, evasion, or exploration, their acrobatic abilities are integral to their identities and their missions.

 ##### Acrobatics Archetypes